Why sewer backups happen

 Plugged internal plumbing

-Drainage problems such as plugged sinks, bathtubs, floor drains and toilets that flush poorly are considered internal problems.
+Drainage problems such as clogged sinks, bathtubs, floor drains and toilets that flush poorly are considered internal problems.
+Internal problems are often the result of drain clogs close to the source.
+Plugged or partially clogged sinks are typically caused by blockages in the drain pipe, and often a result of a clog in the P-trap, or u-shaped section of the drain pipe.
 Most of these cases can be diagnosed over the telephone.

 Collapsed or broken pipe

 Cracked pipes may function for several years before corrective measures are necessary.
 However,